- PrintArticle Summary

 Physical dependence is often an indication of a more overarching problem—addiction—though people who are not addicted and also use Xanax as prescribed may experience some degree of withdrawal upon stopping.
 Addiction encompasses much more than simply going through withdrawal upon substance cessation; it involves compulsively seeking and using a substance even when it has a multitude of negative effects on your life, such as:4

 - Legal charges.

 - Damage to physical or mental health.

 Some people using Xanax on a prescription basis may not feel that they need any help when they decide to quit.
-However, for anyone who has developed significantly severe physical dependence on a benzodiazepine, there is a high level of risk associated with abruptly quitting.
-Medical detox provides a safe environment for withdrawal and minimizes the chances of a relapse or serious medical complications.2
+However, for anyone who has developed a significant severe physical dependence on a benzodiazepine, there is a high level of risk associated with abruptly quitting.
+Medical detox provides a safe environment for withdrawal and minimizes the chances of relapse or serious medical complications.2

 What Is Withdrawal Like?

 Xanax withdrawal symptoms may vary in severity from person to person, and not everyone experiences all of them.
 Xanax withdrawal symptoms include:2,5

 - Hand tremors.